 Hierapolis city had a significant Jewish population, particularly in the 2nd and 3rd century AD, which facilitated the early spread of Christianity.
 According to tradition, the apostle Philip’s martyrdom occurred in Hierapolis in 80 AD and a church dedicated to him was built in the 5th century.
 With its several churches, Hierapolis became an important religious centre in the Byzantine years.

 Hierapolis was first excavated towards the late 19th century and systematic excavations were started in 1957 by the Italian Archaeological Mission which is still carrying out research, as well as maintenance and restoration works on the archaeological site.
 The Museum of Hierapolis opened in 1970 in the Roman baths in order to accommodate the findings.
 The remains of Hierapolis extend over a large area and are particularly impressive.
-The remains include baths, temples, a monumental arch, nymphaea, necropolises and a theatre.
+They include baths, temples, a monumental arch, nymphaea, necropolises and a theatre.

 “This space is full of a vapor so misty and dense that one can scarcely see the ground…[…] Any animal that passes inside meets instant death” Strabo (Geography 13.4.14)